Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

 ### <a name="input_contacts"></a> [contacts](#input\_contacts)

 Description: A map of contacts for the Key Vault.
-The map key is deliberately arbitrary to avoid issues where may keys maybe unknown at plan time.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 Type: